PortugalOfficial Name: Portuguese Republic

 Possession and use of narcotic drugs is an administrative offense in Portugal, and users can face mandatory drug treatment.
 Penalties for trafficking in illegal drugs are severe, and offenders can expect long jail sentences.

-ACCESSIBILITY: While in Portugal, individuals with disabilities may find accessibility and accommodations considerably different from what is available in the United States.
+ACCESSIBILITY: While in Portugal, individuals with disabilities may find accessibility and accommodation very different from in the United States.
 General information on this subject is available on the website of Portugal Tourism Board.

 Public transportation: Public transportation vehicles in general have specially reserved seats for individuals with disabilities, but some vehicles may not be equipped to load and secure wheelchairs mechanically.